Helping-Hand-LLC/staft/README.md

     - event does not exist
     - worker does not have manager level access
     - manager is not creator of this event and has not set override header
+    - database connection errors
+    - location is not valid mongoose ObjectId
+    - attempting to modify an event that has already started
+    - attempting to modify an event that has already ended
+    - attempting to modify a published event

 - `PATCH /organizations/:org_id/events/:event_id`